Bo-Brown-Dev/Road-Crossings/README.md

  **These points are inferences, not observations.**
 <br></br>
+  If you do not wish to introruce inferential data to your dataset, care should be taken to either validate or remove crossing points.
 Validating that a road was crossable for the subject animal is a good idea.
-A trajectory may cross a road, but that doesn't mean that the animal was ever recorded to be in this location.
-The animal could go around the road, under the road, and over the road.
-Using the attributes provided by OSM may help to identify how likely it is that a crossing point is valid.
+The data can be removed by filtering out points where "crossing_point?" attribute is True.
+If validating the data, keep in mind that a trajectory may cross a road, but that doesn't mean that the animal was ever recorded to be in this location.
+Use tracker accuracy and proximity of observations to determine which crossing points are valid.
+Note also that the animal could go around the road, under the road, and over the road.
+Using the attributes provided by OSM may help to identify how likely it is that a crossing point is valid in these cases.
 It is also possible that inaccurate gps data indicates that an animal has crossed the road when they simply approached a road but turned back before crossings it.
 <br></br>